-10 Tips for solo travel with Eurail
+10 Tips for Solo Travel with Eurail

 Going it alone is the primary way I choose to travel.
-Solo travel with a Eurail pass is liberating, it’s exciting, and it has taught me more about myself and the world than anything else I’ve ever done.
+Solo travel with Eurail is liberating, it’s exciting, and it has taught me more about myself and the world than anything else I’ve ever done.

 On my latest foray, I made my way from Stockholm to Sarajevo with a Eurail Global Pass – 15 days in 2 months and a mission to visit as many countries as possible in the Eurail network that I hadn’t been to before.
 While covering some 4,461 miles in 40 days and making stops in 14 different countries, I ended up spending a lot of time both on and off trains hanging with just me, myself and I.

-Top 10 solo travel tips
+Top 10 tips for solo travel with Eurail

 Appoint a “virtual wingman” before you leave

 One of the best safety precautions you can take before leaving on a solo travel trip is to appoint someone you can check in with at certain points throughout your journey.
 It doesn’t matter if you only check in with them once a week, or every night when you get in, but making sure someone is keeping tabs on where you are supposed to be and that you made it there is always a smart idea.